TWilkin/powerpi/common/node/common-api/README.md

-# PowerPi - `@powerpi/api` - Typescript Library
+# PowerPi - `@powerpi/common-api` - Typescript Library

-PowerPi Common API Typescript library provides all the shared code utilised by typescript services that call the _deep_thought_ API in PowerPi.
+PowerPi Common API Typescript library provides all the shared code utilised by typescript services that call the _API_ in PowerPi.

 The library is built using typescript, with dependencies using yarn workspaces.